nupurkapoor/spa-todo-backbonejs-parse/supporting-doc.md

 * First and foremost a Model is a data container.
 * In the context of Backbone.js, the Model is a place where we keep our data.
 * Models represent the domain-specific knowledge and data in an application.
 Think of this as being a ‘type’ of data you can model like a User, Photo, or Todo note.
 Models can notify observers when their state changes.
+* The **initialize()** method is called when a new instance of a model is created.
+ * If we want to be notified when a Backbone model changes, we can bind a listener to the model for its change event.
+A convenient place to add listeners is in the **initialize()** function.
+ * Or can listen for changes to individual attributes in a Backbone model.
+* **Default Vlaues** There are times when you want your model to have a set of default values (e.g., in a scenario where a complete set of data isn’t provided by the user).
+This can be set using a property called defaults in your model.
+* **Model.get()**  provides easy access to a model’s attributes.
+* **Model.set()** sets a hash containing one or more attributes on the model.
+When any of these attributes alter the state of the model, a “change” event is triggered on it.
 * Some modern MVC/MV* frameworks to provide a means of grouping Models together.
 In Backbone, these groups are called Collections.

 ### Application Specific Notes